odoo/documentation/content/applications/sales/point_of_sale/general/sessions.rst

 the **POS dashboard**.

 .. note::
-   - You can let the session open by clicking :guilabel:`Backend` or abort and keep selling by clicking :guilabel:`Discard`.
+   - To reach the backend without closing the session, click :guilabel:`Backend` on the dropdown menu.
+   - To abort, click :guilabel:`Discard` on the pop-up window.
    - Depending on your setup, you might only be allowed to close a session if the expected cash revenue equals the counted cash.
-To close it anyway, click :guilabel:`Ok` at the :guilabel:`Payments Difference` screen.
+To close it anyway, click :guilabel:`Ok` on the :guilabel:`Payments Difference` screen.

 .. tip::